 Studying natural analogs in the context of OAE has some clear limitations, largely due to the high complexity of the natural system and the difficulty in isolating the effects of TA from other environmental variables.
 Regional ocean models provide complementary tools that can help to disentangle the effects of confounding factors and determine underlying mechanisms driving observed patterns in the field.
-For example, Gomez et al. (2021) implemented a high-resolution ocean-biogeochemical model for the Gulf of Mexico to assess long-term trends in OA progression on a regional scale.
-By decomposing the carbonate system into individual components (e.g., pCO2, pH, TA, Ω{Ar}), the authors showed that increased riverine alkalinity from the Mississippi River had a strong neutralizing effect on acidification near the river plume, thus may act as a key driver influencing the spatiotemporal variability of OA.
+For example, Gomez et al. (2021) implemented a regional model for the Gulf of Mexico and decomposed the carbonate system into individual components (e.g., pCO2, pH, TA, Ω{Ar}) to determine 450 their relative importance on overall OA progression and assess specific impacts of increased riverine alkalinity from the

+Mississippi River.

 Regional models provide a verification framework for underlying physical and biogeochemical processes occurring in a system and, as such, can be a valuable tool to test our conceptual understanding of specific processes.
-Coupled physical-biogeochemical models to evaluate artificial ocean alkalinization on a regional scale are emerging (e.g., Butenschön et al.,
+Coupled physicalbiogeochemical models to evaluate artificial ocean alkalinization on a regional scale are emerging (e.g., Butenschön et al.,

-2021, Mongin et al., 2021; Wang et al., 2023; see Fennel et al., 2023, this volume, for details), yet similar modeling exercises applied to validate physical and biogeochemical processes along natural gradients are currently limited.
-In addition, many models currently lack the ability to model the precipitation and dissolution of carbonate minerals either in thes sediments or in the water column, especially metastable phases such as those found in reef environments.
+- 455 2021, Mongin et al., 2021; Wang et al., 2023; see Fennel et al., 2023, this volume, for details), yet similar modeling exercises applied to validate physical and biogeochemical processes along natural gradients are currently limited.
 Implementing a regional model, for example, in areas where natural 'whiting' events occur (e.g., Bahama Banks) could be useful to test some of the various proposed mechanisms (e.g., abiotic/biotic calcification, sediment resuspension) leading to the observed accumulation of suspended calcium-rich particles in the water column (e.g., Larson & Mylroie, 2014; Yao et al., 2023).
-Recent model simulation implemented a point-source OAE approach in the Bering Sea to evaluate the efficiency in CO2 removal associated with a TA addition (Wang et al., 2023), but feedbacks associated with solid calcium carbonate cycling are currently missing from these modelling approaches.
-Similar approaches could give valuable insights when applied to natural analogs, for example to study the dispersal of an alkaline river plume and associated impacts on pCO2 and carbonate chemistry, porewater alkalinity fluxes, or the interaction of mineral dissolution and circulation in enclosed basins.

-In addition to hypothesis testing, models provide a means to increase the spatio-temporal resolution of in situ observations.
+Recent - 460 model simulation implemented a point-source OAE approach in the Bering Sea to evaluate the efficiency in CO2 removal associated with a TA addition (Wang et al., 2023).
+Similar approaches could give valuable insights when applied to natural analogs, for example to study the dispersal of an alkaline river plume and associated impacts on pCO2 and carbonate chemistry, porewater alkalinity fluxes, or the interaction of mineral dissolution and circulation in enclosed basins. - In addition to hypothesis testing, models provide a means to increase the spatio-temporal resolution of in situ 465 observations.
 The coverage of in situ observational data is often spatially and temporally limited due to logistical constraints (e.g., financial constraints, rare or remote location of natural analog) and/or natural variability of the system (e.g., seasonality, episodic occurrence), which can make replication challenging.
-Using ocean models in conjunction with natural (and field) studies allows to extrapolate spatially and temporally and fill in gaps in field observations.

-In turn, models are evaluated in regard to how well observed patterns are reproduced, giving insights into underlying processes and how well these are represented in model parameterization.
-As such, model simulations rely on underlying assumptions that may not fully reproduce the high complexity and observational pattern of the natural system, in particular in regard to complex biological interactions (e.g., TA loss through carbonate mineral precipitation, trophic interactions, acclimation).
-For steady state systems (e.g., Black Sea), models do not explicitly resolve how the phytoplankton community responds to chronic high-TA exposure.
-Natural analogs provide an opportunity to study long-term responses, and to continue developing modeling tools that are capable of resolving critically important biogeochemical processes.
+Using ocean models in conjunction with natural (and field) studies allows to extrapolate spatially and temporally and fill in gaps in field observations. - In turn, models are evaluated in regard to how well observed patterns are reproduced, giving insights into underlying processes and how well these are represented in model parameterization.
+As such, model simulations rely on underlying 470 assumptions that may not fully reproduce the high complexity and observational pattern of the natural system, in particular in regard to complex biological interactions (e.g., TA loss through carbonate mineral precipitation, trophic interactions, acclimation).
+For steady state systems (e.g., Black Sea), models are currently unable to capture the adaptive response of the phytoplankton community to chronic high-TA exposure.
+Natural analogs provide an opportunity to study long-term responses, - 475 and to continue developing modeling tools that are capable of resolving critically important biogeochemical processes.